themesberg/flowbite-svelte/src/routes/forms/floating-label.md

 <Htwo label="Helper text" />

-<p>Add a helper text in addition to the label if you want to show more information below the input field.</p>
+Add a helper text in addition to the label if you want to show more information below the input field.

 <ExampleDiv>
 <FloatingLabelInput style="filled" id="floating_helper" aria-describedby="floating_helper_text" name="floating_helper" type="text" label="Floating helper"/>